Why are Glucosamine Chews important for larger dogs?|

 In this section, we take a look at specific joint-related health issues that larger breed dogs are prone to developing.

-It may not always be possible to "cure" these joint problems, since some are known hereditary diseases.
+It may not always be possible to "cure" these joint problems, since some are known hereditary problems.
 But it may be possible to help reduce the likelihood of development.

 Sometimes taking glucosamine supplements alone may be helpful.
 At other times, surgery, physical therapy and other approaches may also be recommended by your canine veterinarian.